AleBros/xamarin-docs.it-it/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM5101" />

-#### <a name="mm5101-missing-0-compiler-please-install-xcode-command-line-tools-component"></a>MM5101: Manca '{0}' del compilatore.
+#### <a name="mm5101-missing-0-compiler-please-install-xcode-command-line-tools-component"></a>MM5101: Manca '{0}' compilatore.
 Installare il componente 'Strumenti da riga di comando' Xcode.

 <!-- 5102 used by mtouch -->

 <a name="MM5103" />

 #### <a name="mm5103-failed-to-compile-error-code---0-please-file-a-bug-report-at-httpbugzillaxamarincom"></a>MM5103: Impossibile compilare.
-Codice di errore: {0}.
+Codice di errore - {0}.
 Inviare una segnalazione di bug in http://bugzilla.xamarin.com

 <!-- 5104 used by mtouch -->